Jpalmer95/Jpalmer95/README.md

 I worked my way through college and graduated debt-free from Texas A&M University, all while working three jobs.
 After graduation, I pursued my hobbyist love for technology and continued honing my skills as a technologist.
 I also founded a coffee shop, Kynda Coffee.
 I recently completed my Post graduate program in Artificial Intelligence at UT Austin as well as 20+ other AIML certs and continue learning every day, especially within the great cross industry communities that you find on X and Hugging Face!

-I'm a continuous learner, currently learning anything related to AI/ML/DL (All Modalities), Reinforcement Learning, game development, and the future of digital technologies.
+I'm a continuous learner, currently focused on anything related to AI/ML/DL (All Modalities), Reinforcement Learning, game development, and the future of digital technologies.
 So, if you're working on anything related to AI/ML/DL, developing something cool, game development, digital accessibility, or anything else for that matter (Cross disciplinary work is always a good time!), I'd love to collaborate with you!
 Let's work together to create something awesome.

 How to reach me: